glotzerlab/dupin/README.rst

 Overview
 --------

-**dupin** is designed to provide an unopinionated API for partitioning temporal 3D point cloud data into regions of stability and transition.
+**dupin** is designed to provide an unopinionated python API for partitioning temporal point cloud data into regions of stability and transition.
 Generally such data comes from molecular simulations or experimental imaging techniques.
-For example, if a researcher imaged gold nanoparticles nucleating into FCC, **dupin** could help to partition the system into the initial fluid, transition, and crystal regions of the point cloud trajectory.
+For example, if a researcher imaged gold nanoparticles nucleating into FCC crystal, **dupin** could help to partition the system into the initial fluid, transition, and crystal regions of the point cloud trajectory.
 Though, **dupin** attempts to be general and *unopinionated* we provide sensible defaults and do not sacrifice easy of use for customizability.

 Resources